 - part-time work, such as newspaper or pizza delivery

 - ride-sharing for income, such as through Uber or Lyft

-Any time a car crosses the line between personal and business use, some form of commercial coverage must be added to protect the car owner against liability and other insurable loss.
+Any time a car crosses the line between personal and business use, some form of commercial coverage must be added to protect the car owner against liability and other insurable losses.
 Failure to disclose such use to the insurer may void any coverage, should this omission come to light.
-The insurance company may not be obligated to honour claims made on the policy and they can cancel or refuse to renew a policy.
+The insurance company may not be obligated to honor claims made on the policy and they can cancel or refuse to renew a policy.
 In extreme cases, the car owner may even face charges of operating a vehicle without insurance.
 This carries fines of up to $50,000 in Ontario as well as possible license suspension and vehicle impoundment.
-The insured driver risks becoming identified as a high risk driver and may have difficulty obtaining insurance in the regular market.
+The insured driver risks becoming identified as a high-risk driver and may have difficulty obtaining insurance in the regular market.

 Business Use Solutions for Personal Vehicles

 Insurers offer a number of solutions for commercial use of a personal vehicle, but these vary by provider.
 In some cases, the company may offer a solution.
 In July 2016, for example, Uber announced an insurance deal that covers passengers and drivers for all rides offered in Ontario.
 The policy also covers Uber drivers on duty, but not currently serving a client.
 The commercial coverage mimics the personal coverage a driver already carries while between rides.